saad-chahi1/Saad-CHAHI/README.md

 💬 Ask me about anything, I'll be happy to help and share :D.

-📫 How to reach me: saad.chahi1999@gmail.com or on my socials account Saad CHAHI.
+📫 How to reach me: saad.chahi1999@gmail.com or on my socials account below.

+😄 Pronouns: Saad.

 ⚡ Beside Coding Life: Design using illustrator, Cooking, organizing events, managing Fb pages and groups, discovering new cultures and languages, reading books, handcrafting or drawing, and sometimes writing stories.